deepesdl/dataset-spec/dataset-spec/README.md

 (`_`) character.
 Spaces (' '), hyphens (`-`), and other characters should be
 avoided.

+The `long_name` corresponds to the [`long_name` attribute](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#long-name)
+defined in the Climate and Forecast (CF) Metadata Conventions, where it is described as ‘a long descriptive name which may, for example, be used for labeling plots.’

 If `fill_value` is missing or `null` and `dtype` is a floating point data, `NaN` is assumed.

-`units` should not be specified or set to set to `null` for data that has no units, e.g., categorical data.
+`units` is required despite not always being applicable, in order to reduce the risk of its omission in cases where is *is* applicable.
+For data that has no units (e.g. categorical data), `units` should be set to `null`.

 `time_range` defaults to the dataset's `time_range`.
 It should not be specified for variables that have no "time" dimension.